 Middle Order Bastmen

 The starting no. 6 spot and corresponding 'backup middle order batsman' position look like a straight shootout between Ajinkya Rahane, Ravi Jadeja, Suresh Raina & Rohit Sharma.
-Yuvraj Singh looks to have fallen out of favour having been dropped during the recent England series.
+Yuvraj Singh looks to have fallen out of favour having been dropped during the recent England series.11) Suresh Raina - He would get our nod to start at 6 given Rahane's lack of test experience and Rohit's continually poor form.
+He showed a willingness to fight when India's top order collapsed with such regularity in the ODI series against England and should be rewarded.

 12) Ravindra Jadeja - Offers too much to a side not to make the squad.
 Electric fielder, persistent bowler, aggressive batsman.
 A match winner on his day - and in test cricket any one of the 5 days could be his.